suds123/index-oracle-to-solr/README.md

 2. Solr cloud – 1 machine of type - n1-standard-4 (4 vCPUs, 15 GB memory) and 20GB SSD disk.
 The VM is a certified prebuilt Solr image from Bitnami.
 OS is Debian 8 and packages installed are  Apache 2.4.29, Java 1.8.0_151, OpenSSL 1.0.2m, and Apache Solr 7.1.0

 # Oracle
-I have created a table in Oracle database named fact_transactions with 27 million records.
+I have created a table in Oracle database named fact_transactions with sample data.

 |COLUMN|DATA-TYPE|
 |------|---------|